-Today is Wednesday, December 6, 2017 and St. Nicholas Day.
-It is time once again for me to tell you the REAL story of St. Nicholas, or at least a tale more accurate than the usual Christmastime fare.
+Today is St. Nicholas’ Day, which meas time once again for me to tell you the REAL story of St. Nicholas, or at least a tale more accurate than the usual Christmastime fare.

 Clement Moore perpetrated a great crime against Church history when he penned and published the poem “A Visit from Saint Nicholas” in 1823.
 The mostly-benevolent Church Father known as Saint Nicholas of Myra was replaced with a magical man and equally magical reindeer who should – according to the laws of physics – immediately burst into flames and crash back to earth in a flaming ball of death and destruction the moment they attempt takeoff, simultaneously wiping out elven workshops and delivering barbecue to the North Pole.
 (I can only imagine Saint Nicholas’ reaction to this development . . .)

-Therefore, in the spirit of historical accuracy (or – at the very least – greater historical accuracy than Mr. Clement’s epic failure), I present to you the real “Visit from Saint Nicholas.”
+Therefore, in the spirit of historical accuracy (or – at the very least – greater historical accuracy than Mr. Moore’s epic failure), I present to you the real “Visit from Saint Nicholas.”

 A Visit from Saint Nicholas